hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/modules/core-config/modules/rbac/README.md

   }
 ```

-> map keys (*e.g. IOB AKS Viewers*) are only implemented for audit & transparency purposes, they are not used within the code
+* Map keys - descriptive names for audit & transparency purposes (not used within the code)
+* Map Values - Azure AD user and group UIDs, see [Object Id Lookup](#object-id-lookup) to find them

+> It is recommended to use the AD UPN (*e.g. murtaghj@b2b.regn.net*) or display name (*e.g. IOB AKS Viewers*) as a key for clarity

+---

 #### Object Id Lookup

+Azure AD user and group Object Ids can be found within the Azure Portal or API in the **`RBAHosting tenant`**.

-In the Azure Portal select Azure Active Directory then either *Users* or *Groups*, select the resource then copy the *Object Id* field.
+Azure Portal - select *Azure Active Directory* then either *Users* or *Groups*, select the resource then copy the *Object Id* field.

-To lookup via the `az` cli:
+API - example using the `az` cli:

 ```bash
 $ az ad user show --id murtaghj_b2b.regn.net#EXT#@RBAHosting.onmicrosoft.com --query objectId -o tsv